Hexheld/hexheld-docs/MD/Pilot16.md

 This is the 16-bit register that holds the offset portion of the address of the most recently-pushed word on the [stack](https://en.wikipedia.org/wiki/Call_stack) contained in memory.
 The bank portion is fixed to `$00`.

 Push operations decrease this register by 2 before storing the word to memory, and pop operations increase this register by 2 after reading the word from memory.
 That is, the "full-descending" convention is used.
+Pop operations do not perform any clean-up: the stack memory remains the same after the pop operation completes.

 Bit 0 of this register is hardwired to zero.
-That is, odd values will be rounded down to the next lower even.
+That is, any odd value written into this register will be rounded down to the next lower even.

 ### Program Counter (`PC`)

 This is the 16-bit register that holds the offset portion of the address of the next instruction in-line.

 Bit 0 of this register is hardwired to zero.
-That is, odd values will be rounded down to the next lower even.
+That is, any odd value written into this register will be rounded down to the next lower even.

 ### Program Bank (`K`)